In Ontario, lottery licensing is administered through policies established by the Alcohol and Gaming Commission of Ontario.

 - A copy of the organization’s articles of incorporation or constitution and/or by-laws

-- A copy of the organization’s budget or financial statements for the preceding and coming years
+- A copy of the organization’s financial statements for preceding years

 - Any other information that will assist in determining the charitable nature of the objects and purposes.
 This could include an annual report, charitable number for income-tax purposes, or the fact that it meets the reporting requirements of the Charities Accounting Act.